 - Presenting lectures and events featuring topics related to Japanese Studies

 The Japanese Studies and Intellectual Exchange programs listed below are open to Canadians for application.
-The deadline for the 2018 – 2019 fiscal year for Canadian applicants was December 1, 2017.
-We are no longer taking applications for Fiscal Year 2018.
-Information about applications for Fiscal Year 2019 will be available in autumn 2018.
+The deadline for the 2019 – 2020 fiscal year for Canadian applicants is December 3, 2018.

 - Japan Foundation Japanese Studies Fellowship Program